Toddler Shoots 2 Kids At Daycare Home: Both Boys, 3, In Critical Condition

 There were no arrests made in this incident yet and it is not known if anyone will face charges in this tragic event.
 Neighbors told reporters that multiple children were at the house on any given day.

 The woman who owns the house has six kids of her own, said Ashley Escobedo, 30, who identified herself as the sister to Samantha Eubanks, 31.
-Eubanks owns the home and runs the daycare, Escobedo lives there too but wasn’t at home when the tragedy occurred.
-According to the sister, Eubanks kids range from age 2 to 15.
+Eubanks owns the home and runs the daycare.
+Escobedo lives there too but wasn’t at home when the tragedy occurred.
+According to the sister, Eubanks’ kids range from age 2 to 15.

 Escobedo said that her sister hates guns, so she was surprised to hear that one was in the home.
 “She would always say don’t you ever bring a gun in this house, it’s not gonna happen.
 That’s why I’m very shocked,” Escobedo said.
 She said that she ran home as soon as she heard what happened, according to Detroit News.